MLHaiti/mlhaiti-server/installing_linux.md

 After cloning, installing mlhaiti on Linux is relatively straightforward.

-Move in the directory where mlhaiti is located on our disk then installing the envirronnement
+Move in the directory where mlhaiti is located on your disk then installing the envirronnement

        cd mlhaiti-server
        make install